keplerlab/Interactive/Analyze Web Performance - Chrome Extension/README.md

 <li>Built on top of HTML5 window.performance and native Javascript</li>
 </ul>

-<h4>A quick tip: If you see the extension not loading or not showing the data, please clear your browser cache and open a new browser window and it should work.
-Also the extension wont actually work on the chrome store or extensions page.</h4>
+<p>A quick tip: If you see the extension not loading or not showing the data, please clear your browser cache and open a new browser window and it should work.
+Also the extension wont actually work on the chrome store or extensions page.</p>
 ------------------------------------------------------------------
 <h4>What's for the future ? </h4>
 <ul>